 The Isotonix case is not the first high-profile legal battle in the supplement industry.
 Other companies faced similar legal action:

-- Herbalife faced pyramid scheme allegations, resulting in a $200 million FTC settlement.
+- Herbalife faced allegations of a pyramid scheme, resulting in a $200 million settlement with the FTC.

 - Juice Plus+ was sued for misleading advertising regarding disease prevention.